seancampbell3161/seancampbell3161/README.md

 # 💫 About Me:

-- 🔭 I’m currently working on improving my C#.NET and Angular skills.<br/>
+- 🔭 I’m currently working on developing an app that will provide resources for those looking to get out in nature.<br/>

 - 👯 I’m looking to collaborate on anything open source.
 Send me info!<br/>